Voltage-Sensitive Dyes from Potentiometric Probes

 Di-4/Di-2: Describes the dye’s two membrane binding alkyl/hydrocarbon chains with 4 or 2 carbons for example.
 Generally speaking a longer hydrocarbon tail improves membrane binding and reduces aqueous solubility.

 Dye solubility depends strongly on several factors.
-Dyes with a propyl-sulfonate (PS) polar head group such as Di-4-ANEPPS are not soluble in aqueous solutions whereas dyes with TEA (triethylamine) head group such as Di-4-AN(F)EPPTEA may be highly soluble in aqueous solutions.
+Dyes with a propyl-sulfonate (PS) polar head group and butyl chains such as Di-4-ANEPPS are not very soluble in aqueous solutions.
+VSDs with TEA (triethylamine) head group and ethyl chains such as Di-2-AN(F)EPPTEA (ElectroFluor530sTM) are highly soluble in aqueous solutions.
+Lower solubility leads to longer staining persistence.
+Higher solubility improves tissue penetration and is useful for intracellular application through a patch pipet.

-Fluorine atoms can be substituted at various locations on the dye molecule.
+These patented VSDs deliver enhanced sensitivity and photostability by strategic placement of fluorine substituents in the chromophore.
 An (F) appears in the dye’s name at the location matching the fluorine’s location.
-For example Di-4-AN(F)EPPTEA is the same as Di-4-ANEPPTEA except with a fluorine on the naphthyl.
-The location dependent spectral shift results in a “palette” of VSD variants.
+For example Di-4-AN(F)EPPTEA (ElectroFluor530TM) is the same as Di-4-ANEPPTEA except with a fluorine on the naphthyl.
+The location-dependent spectral shift results in a “palette” of VSD variants, where the numerical suffix in ElectroFluor-xxx, indicates the excitation wavelength with optimal voltage sensitivity.

 Dyes Available from Potentiometric Probes

-Other dyes may also be available, please contact for more information.
+Other dyes also available, please contact for more information.